hersche/jobManagement/README.md

      * Month-over-jobs
      * Charges
      * Set it to inactive
-   * Credits taken from the company
+   * Credits taken from the company, when you worked and wont wait to the end of the month..
    * "Static charges" cause they normaly didn't change for a job (you just have it there or not)
+   * loanSplits, means, what goes away, to gouverment, maybe holiday-money for you, or whatelse, but "notloan"

-* Diffrent filtering options
+* Diffrent filtering options and Views
+   * Overallview and Detailedview based on Companys
    * Calendarview
    * Livesearch [jobname, jobplace, jobleader, jobcomment, companyname]
    * Show inactive
 Try it out and do a feedback!
 It have to get better in many details, but basicly it works..
+This code is licensed under GPL v3: http://www.gnu.org/licenses/gpl.txt